GeraudMM/Extended-Kalman-Filter/README.md

-[image1]: example.gif "Intro GIF"
+[image1]: example.png "Intro GIF"

 # Extended-Kalman-Filter

+## Introduction

 In this project, we will use an extended kalman filter relying on a noisy Radar and a Lidar measurements to estimate the state of a moving object on a 2D map.
-We can see the results in the gif bellow:
+We can see the results in the image bellow:

 ![Driving Example][image1]

-## Introduction

 ## Files description